ReedSyllas/solid-state-tools/README.md

 ]);
 ```

-Finally, co-signals can be wrapped with `atom`, of course.
+Finally, co-signals can be wrapped with `atom` to combine their getter and setter.

 ```ts
 const double = atom(createCosignal(/* ... */));
 ```

-To be clear, `createCosignal` and `createSignal` return the same kind of value and therefore should work in every situation native signals do.
+To be clear, `createCosignal` and `createSignal` return the same kind of value (`Signal`) and therefore should work in every situation native signals do.